 An alleged violation of College standards or policies will first be investigated by an appropriate College official.
 This involves meeting with individuals involved in the situation and examining the circumstances of the complaint.
 The student in question receives a written description of the specific alleged violation of College standards or policies and information regarding the conduct process.
 Evidence regarding the alleged violation may be reviewed but not kept by the student.
 All reporting documentation remains in the student conduct folder.

-The Vice President for Student Affairs / Dean of Students reserves the right to remove a student from the campus, restrict access to campus property or restrict contact with other college community members (no contact order) prior to a formal hearing if there are concerns for the student’s emotional or physical welfare or for the well-being of the College community.
+The Vice President for Student Affairs / Dean of Students and Associate Dean of Students reserves the right to remove a student from the campus, restrict access to campus property or restrict contact with other college community members (no contact order) prior to a formal hearing if there are concerns for the student’s emotional or physical welfare or for the well-being of the College community.
 On occasions when such action is necessary, a hearing will be held as soon as possible.
-Customarily, pending action taken by the College Conduct Council or pending an appeal, the status of a student and his or her right to be present on the campus or attend classes will not be altered.
+Customarily, pending action taken by the Gender-Based Misconduct Panel or pending an appeal, the status of a student and his or her right to be present on the campus or attend classes will not be altered.
 A complainant may also request housing and/or academic environment changes while the conduct case is pending.

-Cases involving allegations of major sexual misconduct violations are heard by a Sexual Misconduct Hearing Panel.
+Cases involving allegations of major sexual misconduct or relationship violence violations are heard by a Gender-Based Misconduct Panel.
 The panel consists of one faculty and three administrative staff who have been trained on the procedures and issues of hearing such cases.

 Any student found responsible for violating the policy on Non-Consensual Sexual Intercourse will likely face a recommended sanction of suspension or expulsion.
-Any student found responsible for violating other categories of Sexual Misconduct will likely receive a recommended sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous campus conduct code violations.
+Any student found responsible for violating other categories of gender-based misconduct will likely receive a recommended sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous campus conduct code violations.